Monitor your lead volume to ensure you're keeping the pipeline full.

 The Details tab shows the total of each bar in the chart, by your chosen increment (day, week, month, quarter, year) and value vs lead count.

 The Leads tab includes a list of every lead that is included in your chart.
 The Leads tab is useful for identifying trends and outliers.
 The list will include all the data fields available from the Leads list page and allows you to customize the columns you're viewing.
 Any filters you've applied to your report will be reflected in the Leads list below the chart.

 The powerful customization built into Nutshell's reporting ensures that you can always find the information you need to make sure your business is on track.

 Add filters to your report to only new leads that fall under specific criteria.
 Adding a filter will exclude all leads that do not fall into that category.
-For example, filter leads by territory to view new leads that are in a specific territory - or, add a couple of territories to your filter to see how each territory's pipeline is filling up.
+For example, filter leads by sources to view new leads that came from a specific source - or, add a couple of sources to your filter to see the various places that your new leads are coming from.

 You can add as many or as few filters as you'd like to your reports.
 Then, simply click the filtering icon at the top to slide the filters out of the way and view a full-sized chart.

 Segmenting your New Leads report will present you with a stacked bar chart that enables comparisons over the segment of your choosing.
 You can segment your New Leads report by Product, Assignee, Territory, Source, and Tag.

 Segment by source to compare each lead source and identify the most and least valuable: